 Osteoporosis is a disease that causes bones to become brittle and more likely to fracture (break).
 With osteoporosis, the bones lose density.
-Bone density is the amount of bone tissue that is in your bone.
+Bone density is the amount of bone tissue in your bones.

 Exercise plays a key role in preserving bone density as you age.

 Make exercise a regular part of your life.
-It will help keep your bones strong and lower your risk of osteoporosis and fractures as you get older.
+It helps keep your bones strong and lower your risk of osteoporosis and fractures as you get older.